 Sous vide cooking is often the answer for making hard-to-cook foods easy, whether we’re making a perfect medium-rare steak, flaky salmon, or succulent scallops.
 Since sous vide means cooking in a precisely temperature controlled environment, there’s no risk of over or under-cooking food!
 If you’re curious to learn more about how it works, make sure to check out my beginner’s guide to sous vide cooking.

 If you’re looking for a crème brûlée with seasonal flair, make sure to check out my Sous Vide Pumpkin Crème Brûlée recipe!
-And there are so many other amazing sous vide desserts to try, like Sous Vide Cheesecake and Sous Vide Nutella Cakes.
+There are so many amazing sous vide desserts to try.

 With the help of sous vide, crème brûlée is surprisingly easy to make.
 It’s really as simple as whisk, pour, cook, torch, serve!
 However, there are some tips and tricks in between that will make this process easier, so let’s dive in.